allthingsraman/pynxtools-raman/README.md

 ```

 **For Example for the Raman Open Database command:**
-- You assign the reader name via `--reader raman`
+- You assign the reader name via `--reader raman`.
-- You assign the NeXus definition language (nxdl) via `--nxdl NXraman`
+- You assign the NeXus definition language (nxdl) via `--nxdl NXraman`.
-- You specify the name and path of the output file via `--output new_rod_example_neuxs.nxs`
+- You specify the name and path of the output file via `--output new_rod_example_neuxs.nxs`.
 - You assign an individualized config file via `src/pynxtools_raman/config/config_file_rod.json`.
-The config file is detected by its extension `.json`
+The config file is detected by its extension `.json`.
 - You give the file, which includes the meta and measurement data via `examples/database/rod/rod_file_1000679.rod`.
-The parser is specified to detect the `.rod` file, and handle the content appropriately
+The parser is specified to detect the `.rod` file, and handle the content appropriately.

 Then you can inspect the generated file at [this website](https://h5web.panosc.eu/h5wasm) or in VScode via the extension "H5web".